White monkey

 White monkey jobs are often related to marketing and advertising.
 The "white monkey" may be hired to act as an associate of an individual or pose as an authoritative figure to promote a brand or company, and businesses will occasionally hire these individuals to pose as a founder or executive.

 While the concept is less viable in larger urban areas with more international exposure, the practice is common in smaller urban centers and rural areas, especially those trying to expand or attract real-estate attention by feigning an international presence.

-The concept of white monkey was covered in the documentary Dream Empire.
-Another example of this can be found in the final episode of the first season of the comedy series Awkwafina is Nora from Queens.
+Notable examples

+Advertising for De Rucci, a Chinese mattress company, prominently showcases an American man who has been described as the "most famous face in China".